 - 1. Sick leave is hereby defined to mean absence from post of duty of an employee because of illness, accident, exposure to contagious disease, attendance upon a member of the employee's immediate family seriously ill requiring the care or attendance of such employee. - a.
 Each employee shall be entitled to fifteen (15) days of sick leave per year, all of which shall be cumulative from year to year. - b.
-Each Public Telecommunications Operator shall be entitled to 120 hours of sick leave per year, all of which shall be cumulative from year to year. - c.
-When a Public Safety Telecommunications Operator takes sick leave, it will be deducted on an hour for hour basis. - d.
 Upon request, an employee shall submit a doctor's certificate in the event of an absence by reason of sickness for more than three full consecutive days. - 2.
 Accrued sick time for all Morris Council Six Members attaining 25 years of service.
 Consistent with the provisions of the Town of Boonton Personnel Policy Manual, employees hired after January 1, 1983 shall be permitted to accrue a maximum of 200 days of sick leave.
-Personnel who attain twenty-five (25) years of service with the Town of Boonton shall be entitled to use said days of sick leave as terminal leave according to the formula established in Article XVI.
+Personnel who attain twenty-five (25) years of service with the Town of Boonton shall be entitled to use said days of sick leave as terminal leave according to the formula established in said Article XVI.